 Why was my call picked up by another county?

 Your call may have been routed to the incorrect county based on what cellular tower your cell phone connected to.
 For example, if you are calling from Taylor’s Island, you may hit a cell phone tower in Calvert County across the Bay, or you may hit Trappe tower from parts of Cambridge, Secretary, and the Choptank.
 Our dispatchers are trained on how to recognize the call is from another county and transfer it quickly to minimize delay.

 Complaints or Commendations

-If you are unhappy with the care provided to you by a Dorchester County emergency communications specialist, or would like to commend an individual for their assistance, Interim Chief Robbie Larimer can be reached via phone at 410-228-2222.
+If you are unhappy with the care provided to you by a Dorchester County emergency communications specialist, or would like to commend an individual for their assistance, Chief Nicholas Kovach can be reached via phone at 410-228-2222.
 Director Rahilly can be reached at the same number.